rsnodgrass/hassio-addons/virtual-itach-flex/README.md

 *NOT YET IMPLEMENTED*

-This mulates a Global Caché iTach Flex IP2SL (IP to Serial) to provide bidirectional TCP-to-serial connections to physical serial ports connected to the host running this microservice.
+This emulates a Global Caché iTach Flex IP2SL (IP to Serial) to provide bidirectional TCP-to-serial connections to physical serial ports connected to the host running this microservice.
 By implementing the iTach Flex TCP API, this allows for exposes up to eight physical RS232/RS485 serial ports per running microservice instance.

+I decided to build this after having physical USB to serial adapters hooked up to a Raspberry Pi, but several client applications that supported RS232 over IP using the published iTach Flex protocol.
+While Open Source microservices existed to simulate the iTach Flex IR protocols, none implemented the serial interface.
+This was built and tested using a [StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2).

 While built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)),